 The portion of the act that came to be known as the “public charge clause” dealt with types of individuals deemed undesirable, including “any convict, lunatic, idiot, or any person unable to take care of himself or herself without becoming a public charge … such persons shall not be permitted to land.”

-In 1917, an even broader set of restrictions for immigrants was passed by in the form of the Immigration Act of 1917.
+In 1917, an even broader set of restrictions for immigrants was passed by Congress in the form of the Immigration Act of 1917.
 Among the new class of people not permitted to enter the country were polygamists, prostitutes, and anarchists, as well as contract laborers.
 Among the groups barred from entry (including entire Asian countries), were, once again, “persons likely to become a public charge.”

 The public charge rule remained largely unchanged until 1999 when, under the administration of President Bill Clinton, the Immigration and Naturalization Service set out new guidelines.
 Those rules explicitly stated that receiving “Medicaid, food stamps, WIC, housing benefits, child care subsidies or other non-cash benefit” would not affect an immigrant’s legal status.